DavidBarts/Jacarsdec/README.txt

 Java runs and can access a sound-input device.
 It requires a separate receiver that can tune the aircraft band.

+This is a "terminal" or "console" application, not a GUI-based program.
+To run it, you will have to figure out how to open a terminal or command prompt window.

 RUNNING JACARSDEC

 The biggest trick is determining the correct input device.
 If you run